zonemaster/zonemaster-backend/docs/API.md

 #### `"result"`

-An array of strings for *translation language*.
+An array of *language tags*.
 It is never empty.

 #### `"error"`